marthoc/GarHAge/README.md

 Be sure to replace `cover.garage_door_1` if the  name of your garage door in Home Assistant is different.

-If you wish to notify only when the garage door either opens _or_ closes, add a `to` statement to the trigger following `entity_id` and specify either "open" or "close", e.g.:
+If you wish to notify only when the garage door either opens _or_ closes, add a `to` statement to the trigger following `entity_id` and specify either "open" or "closed", e.g.:

 ```
 - id: xyz